 Magnetic dehydration systems have been around since the 1980s and they are the only non-invasive permanent solution to rising damp.
 These use clever electronics to reverse the water inside the wall fabric and send it back into the ground where it came from; also keeping it away permanently by creating a "wireless" damp proof course.
 These systems are detailed in some of the next chapters.

 Which One Is Best For You?

 Which solution you are going to choose will ultimately very much depends on the building and your personal preferences.
 There is no solution that fits all.
 You will have to decide what is most important to you:

 - Reassurance of widely adopted technologies (Option 2)

 - Longevity, long-term peace of mind, while also adopting a modern but less known technology (Option 3)

-Our 24-page PDF Rising Damp Guide below will help you with the decision.
+Our 32-page PDF Dampness in Old Buildings publication below will help you with the decision.
 It is written in plain English and amongst others, covers the following topics:

-- How you can recognize it, its signs with many pictures
+- How you can diagnose it, its visual signs with many pictures